CZ/ RO/ HU/ BG

 Czechoslovakia or Czechoslovakia was a republic in Central Europe, created with the collapse of the Danube Monarchy (1867-1918: Austria-Hungary) after the Great War, when the Austrian parts of Bohemia and Moravia were merged with the Hungarian parts of Slovakia.
 On January 1, 1993, a (peaceful) partition followed in the Czech Republic and Slovakia.

 These are so-called HEPP piggy banks (Hole Eyed Pottery Pig).
-These were created in the Austro-Hungarian Monarchy from 1870 to 1918.
-The Monarchy (1867-1918) consisted of present-day Austria, Hungary, Bosnia and Herzegovina, Croatia, Czech Republic, Slovakia, Slovenia and parts of neighbouring countries.
-That explains why Austria is one of these pigs and sometimes Chechoslovakia or variants of both.
-Or no stamp at all, which does not matter for this type because they are recognizable anyway.
-They are now antique and come in sizes 16 cm to 9.5 cm.
+These were mainly made in the Austro-Hungarian Monarchy in the period 1870 to 1918.
+The Monarchy (1867-1918) consisted of modern-day Austria, Hungary, Bosnia and Herzegovina, Croatia, Czech Republic, Slovakia, Slovenia and parts of neighboring countries.
+And a little later, the HEPP piggy banks were also made and/or traded in Czechoslovakia (1918-1920) and Czechoslovakia (until 1938).
+They are now (almost all) antique and come in sizes from 17.5 cm to 9.5 cm.

 Left: nr.
 517 in Stoddard's "Ceramic Coin Banks" mould number 6507-8; right mould 6507-94.
 Length 14 cm.
 And up front mould 6457-36.
 Length 10,5 cm.
 Antique, 1900-1925;